 The foreign employee or candidate must provide accurate information and documentation at the lawyer’s and the government’s request.
 We generally ask the employee to complete a detailed questionnaire and to gather items from a list of personal documents.
-The employee must keep the lawyer apprised of any intended changes in employment or travel plans so that the lawyer can adjust strategies as needed.
+The employee must keep the lawyer apprised in advance of any intended changes in employment or travel plans so that the lawyer can adjust strategies as needed.
 If the employee is outside the U.S. or needs to travel outside the U.S., the employee should work with the lawyer to complete a visa application form and to prepare for the employee’s interview at a U.S. embassy or consulate abroad.

 13. Who is on the employer’s L-1 work visa team?

 Typically the L-1 team will include an immigration lawyer and a case manager from the employer’s outside immigration law firm as well as the foreign employee, the employee’s immediate supervisor or manager and an HR staff member.
 At a minimum the foreign employee and a human resources staff member must be available to assist in preparation of the necessary documents.
 The employer can designate any staff member with appropriate authority to sign the government forms.
-If a new U.S. subsidiary is being established, a business lawyer and Certified Public Accountant may also be part of the team advising on the non-immigration aspects of business start-up.
+If a new U.S. subsidiary is being established, a business lawyer and Certified Public Accountant are also often part of the team advising on the non-immigration aspects of business start-up.

-The L-1 petition materials will contain information about the job duties and employer’s minimum education requirements, and basic information about the employer’s number of employees and financial condition.
+The L-1 petition materials will contain information about the job duties and employer’s minimum education and experience requirements, and basic information about the employer’s number of employees and financial condition.
 If a human resources or legal department staff member can readily obtain the necessary information, it is most efficient to have the same staff member responsible for all L-1 cases.
 It is often useful if the employee’s immediate supervisor is available to answer detailed questions about the position.
 Where a large employer will have multiple L-1 cases over time, an effort should be made to educate at least one executive and one legal department staff member about the basic legal requirements and procedures of the L-1 program.
-Senior executives who are often involved in oversight of the employer’s immigration compliance responsibilities include Vice President of Human Resources, or Vice President of Administration, COO, or General Counsel.
+Senior executives who are often involved in oversight of the employer’s immigration compliance responsibilities include Vice President of Human Resources, Vice President of Administration, COO, or General Counsel.

 14. What are the chances of success in a typical L-1 case?

-Well-documented L-1 petitions that meet the basic legal requirements can have a high degree success..
+Well-documented L-1 petitions that meet the basic legal requirements can have a high degree of success.
 There are however potential complications that would reduce the probability of approval.
 The chance of smooth approval may be somewhat reduced in cases involving recently created entities, employers with complex affiliate relationships, or employees other than top management.